Nutrition labels changed for the first time during the last 20 years

 Vitamin A and C no longer required

-Please do not get confused and think that these Vitamins are no longer important for the health of your organism.
-The point is the Vitamin A deficiency and Vitamin C deficiency have become very rare during last 20 years.
+The point of this change is that deficiencies in vitamins A and C have become very rare during the last 20 years.
 That’s why specifying the amounts of those vitamins is now optional.
 Manufacturers can still include the information at their own will.

 Vitamin D and Potassium made required

-Vitamin D and Potassium deficiencies on the contrary are becoming more frequent among population.
-Vitamin D is crucial for bone health and Potassium is great for lowering blood pressure.
+Vitamin D and Potassium deficiencies are becoming more frequent among populations.
+Vitamin D is crucial for bone health and Potassium is an essential mineral that has a role in all physiological processes of the body.

 Added sugars made mandatory